The 8 best customer service outsourcing companies in 2026

 Ruben Boonzaaijer

 Hi, I’m Ruben!
-A marketer, chatgpt addict and co-founder of Ringly.io, where we build AI phone reps for Shopify stores.
-Before this, I ran an ai consulting agency which eventually led me to start a software business.
+A marketer, Claude addict, and co-founder of Ringly.io, where we build AI phone reps for Shopify stores.
+Before this, I ran an AI consulting agency, which eventually led me to start Ringly together with Maurizio.
 Good to meet you!

 Read other blogs